-What exactly is the Mental Health Liaison Program?
-To answer this question, it is useful to provide a bit of historical information to understand how this program emerged.
 The Madison Police Department has a longstanding commitment to partnering with mental health providers in order to improve services to those with mental illnesses.
-Beginning in the mid 1980's, our department dedicated a full time sergeant position to serve as a liaison to the Mental Health Center of Dane County (MHCDC) and other agencies.
+Beginning in the mid 1980's, our department dedicated a full-time sergeant position to serve as a liaison to Journey Mental Health Center and other agencies.
 Building upon that early foundation, our response has evolved and expanded over the years to employ a multifaceted approach to these issues.

 Beginning in 2004 and in keeping with our decentralized model of service, we established our Mental Health Liaison Program.
 This program is the core of our formal Specialized Policing Response (SPR).
-Coordinated by a lieutenant, the Mental Health Liaison Program consists of selected volunteer officers who serve as liaisons representing each of our 5 districts.
-Starting with only 5 officers in 2004 - one for each district - the program has grown to include 18 district officers as well as the lieutenant-level coordinator.
+The Mental Health Liaison Program consists of selected volunteer officers who serve as liaisons representing each of our 5 districts.
 The Program Coordinator and the various liaison officers work collaboratively with mental health providers, advocates, and consumers to provide individual response plans and follow up, address system issues/concerns, share information internally and externally as appropriate, and if possible respond to mental health calls for service when they arise.

 In an effort to expand the knowledge base for law enforcement agencies interested in starting or enhancing a specialized policing response (SPR), the Council of State Governments Justice Center in conjunction with the Bureau of Justice Assistance (BJA), selected six agencies to serve as law enforcement/mental health "learning sites."
 The six agencies chosen represent a strong collaborative effort between law enforcement and mental health agencies and will serve as centers for peer-to-peer learning and support.